Benefits Available in a Workers’ Compensation Claim

 Legal Help for Injured Workers in New Jersey

 If you were injured at work or have been diagnosed with an occupational illness, you may be entitled to compensation for your medical care and loss of income.
-Lynch Law Firm’s New Jersey workers’ compensation attorneys will review you claim to help you understand which benefits you may be entitled to receive.
+Lynch Law Firm, PC’s New Jersey workers’ compensation attorneys will review you claim to help you understand which benefits you may be entitled to receive.

 Contact us to schedule a free, no obligation consultation today.
 We charge no upfront fees and payment is only owed if we recover compensation for you.